-At West Bromwich Collegiate Academy, we use the term ‘More Able’ to refer to students who demonstrate or have the potential to work at a standard well above their peers; this means they are exceeding the National Curriculum expectations for their age.
+At West Bromwich Collegiate Academy, we use the term ‘more able’ to refer to pupils who demonstrate or have the potential to work at a standard well above their peers; this means they are exceeding the National Curriculum expectations for their age.
 This may be in one or more areas of learning.

 ‘More Able’ describes students with one or more abilities developed to a level significantly ahead of the year group.

 Students may stand out as being ‘More Able’ through reports by individual teaching staff, producing work of exceptional quality and excelling in end of year examinations.
 Parents can assist by informing the Academy if students are performing exceptionally well in areas outside the Academy as members of external organisations such as sports clubs or theatre schools or in graded music examinations.